-The City agrees to make available a plan of comprehensive health and welfare benefits for eligible employees, as well as those provided by the Operating Engineers Health and Welfare Trust Fund for Northern California.
+The City agrees to make available a plan of comprehensive health and welfare benefits for eligible employees,.
 Any such benefits program must have the continued approval of the Board of Administration, Public Employees Retirement System.
 For each participating employee, the City shall contribute toward premium cost the following amount per month during the term of this agreement.